What is GDPR

 Personal Data is retained during the subscription period of an active client.
 If a client cancels the subscription, we reserve our right to keep the data for up to 90 days, so returning Clients can resume their activity in the account.
 After the 90 days period expires and the client did not reactivate the account, all data is deleted.

 Personal Data can and will be removed upon a data subject’s request.

 Personizely has in place two main security levels to keep processed Personal Data secure.

+- 2 level (server-side): Firewalls, all data transfer is encrypted with SSL, 24/7 monitoring.
 Accounts with admin access require two-factor authentication and only the CEO and DPO have access to credentials, therefore no unauthorized employee can access them.

 Notifications and alerts have been set up to notify the CEO and DPO whenever Client or customer’s data is being exported.

 Personizely is responsible for destroying the stored Personal Data at the end of the retention period.

 CEO & DPO can authorize Personal Data destruction.
 If authorized, the data is digitally removed from our system and backups.